 Occupational Licensure

-WES advocates policy reforms that streamline licensure processes for internationally trained individuals in high-demand fields such as health care and teaching.
+WES advocates for policy reforms that support immigrant and refugee talent by streamlining licensure for internationally trained professionals in education and health care.

 Health Care